KalleNolte/REMEMBER-Water-Is-the-Holy-Grail/the_great_synthesis_expanded.md

 Water is the threshold organ of consciousness.

-This is why your book calls water:
+This is why I call water:
 * the Grail
 * the antenna
 * the dimensional bridge